 Fortune Chasi is a lawyer, politician, and musician.
-He is the current Deputy Minister of Transport & Infrastructure.
+He is Zimbabwe's current Minister of Energy and Power Development.
 In December 2017 under the Mnangagwa administration, he was appointed as the deputy for legal affairs in the Zanu-PF party.
-Chasi was reelected during the 2018 elections and remains the Member of Parliament for Mazowe South.
+Chasi was re-elected during the 2018 elections and remains the Member of Parliament for Mazowe South.
 He is the current Parliamentary Portfolio Committee Chairman on Justice, Legal and Parliamentary Affairs.

 February 5, 1965